 Mr. Brown.
 On December 4, 2019, we entered into a severance agreement with Mr. Brown.
-Pursuant to the severance agreement, Mr. Brown is entitled to certain severance benefits and other payments upon the occurrence of certain events.
-If Mr. Browns' employment is terminated without cause or he resigns for good reason, in each case, other than in connection with a change in control, he would be entitled to receive severance payments equal to continued payment of his base salary for nine months, employee benefit coverage for up to nine months and accelerated vesting on any unvested time-based stock option awards as if Mr. Brown had completed an additional nine months of employment following the termination date.
-If Mr. Brown's employment is terminated without cause or he resigns for good reason within 12 months following a change in control, he would be entitled to receive severance payments of his base salary for 12 months, 100% of his annual performance bonus, employee benefit coverage for up to 12 months and 100% automatic vesting of any unvested time-based stock option awards.
+If Mr. Brown's employment is terminated without cause or he resigns for good reason, in each case, other than in connection with a change in control, he is entitled to continued payment of his then-current base salary for nine months, payment of premiums for continued healthcare coverage under COBRA for himself and his eligible dependents (or in certain circumstances, taxable cash payments in lieu of such premium payments) for up to nine months, and accelerated vesting of any time-based equity awards as if he had completed an additional nine months of continuous service.
+If Mr. Brown's employment is terminated without cause or he resigns for good reason within 12 months following a change in control, he is entitled to continued payment of his then-current base salary, and COBRA premium (or taxable cash) payments as described above, for 12 months, 100% of his target annual performance bonus, and full vesting of any unvested time-based equity awards.